gonvalhector/gonvalhector.github.io/_posts/2020-06-08-artofnausicaa.md

 </picture></a>

 All in all, I really liked it.
-The quality of the pictures was very good, just like the book itself, and the interviews were fun to read.
-The commentaries on each picture were not as insightful as I thought they would be, since quite **a lot** of them were "I don't remember this one".
+The picture quality was very good, just like the book itself, and the interviews were fun to read.
+The commentaries on each picture were not as insightful as I thought they would be, since quite **a lot** of them were "I don't remember this one", to my utmost surprise.
 They did manage to offer a better glimpse of the man himself, though.
 I feel like this will be one of those books I'll browse once in a while, when craving inspiration.
 I hope there are more books like this for the other **Studio Ghibli** works.

 <a href="https://lh3.googleusercontent.com/zVHdLJLdn_PRo_n5teAjqkC-eFB3XQQGcbLp0C1faMB8kM9tlyi_R957KdoNkZ21dGZkHmV9qGG0xt2ZQ9ZiUUJNKYY43zHYfWKFv1qT6KdVoHIFwB-PgIAplwZWjEWSmvHUZmgQiw=w2400"><picture>